 - Boss fleets are used to quickly take down a map boss.
 Build these fleets for heavy burst damage (destroyers, torpedo cruisers and battleships).

 - Clearing fleets are used to take down the filler enemies on the map.
-Build these fleets for sustained attack (gun cruisers or high-reload torpedo ships), AOE attacks (bomber-heavy carriers) and healing-over-time (repair ships or support carriers).
+Build these fleets for sustained attack (gun cruisers or high-reload torpedo ships), AOE attacks (barrage battleships and bomber-heavy carriers) and healing (repair ships or support carriers).

 - Each sortie takes place on a tiled map populated with islands and enemy fleets.

 - A sortie is completed when you eliminate the Boss Fleet.
 Boss Fleets appear after a certain number of other enemy fleets are defeated.

 - Move one of your fleets over an enemy fleet to engage it in battle.
 Once you engage, you must either defeat the enemy or retreat your fleet, removing it from the map for the remainder of the sortie.